Mira0507/uniprot_api/README.md

 ### d.
 Data cleaning

-You can convert the string to a data frame using the function `read_tsv()` (or using any other preferred functions), as shown below:
+You can convert the string to a data frame using the function `read_tsv()` (or any other preferred functions, as shown below:

 ```r
 # Read the `content`